 Although Britain is the 4th or 5th largest economy, this success comes at a cost.
-This success is partly based on London's attractiveness as a place for billionaires to live and make money and the City's financial expertise including tax avoidance and evasion, off shore tax havens and money laundering.
+It is partly based on London's attractiveness as a place for billionaires to live and make money and the City's financial expertise including tax avoidance and evasion, off shore tax havens and money laundering.
+City bonuses recently reached £19bn and sums like £7000 are spent on a single bottle of champagne at nightclubs.
+Brits spent £11bn on champagne in 2007.
 The already wealthy are best able to benefit from this expertise and ingenuity in getting richer.
 Taxes are "perverse" in the sense that rich people pay least proportionately and can pay for the best advice on avoidance.
 Disproportionate wealth contributes to the problem of unaffordable housing in London and similar problems in the countryside.

-Average total pay for a chief executive to £2,875,000, is more than 11 times the increase in average earnings and nearly 20 times the rate of inflation as measured by the consumer price index.
+Average total pay for a UK chief executive is now £2,875,000, more than 11 times the increase in average earnings and nearly 20 times the rate of inflation as measured by the consumer price index.
 The ratio between bosses' rewards and employees' pay has risen to 98:1, up from 93:1 a year ago - meaning the pay of a chief executive is almost 100 times more than that of a typical employee.
 Ten years ago the pay differential was 39 times that of the average worker.
+Meanwhile a third of low income people in UK skip meals for a whole day.
 Women bosses are left behind.
 (Guardian 29-08-07).
+In the USA, CEOs were paid an average of 458 times more than production workers in 2000, up from 104 times in 1991.
+The degree of wealth concentration of the world's 475 billionaires is now worth the combined income of the bottom half of humanity\.